forta-network/docs/docs/scanner-pools.md

 ![My Node Pools](delegated-staking/MyNodePoolsDropdown.png)

-- Click on node pool you would like to add stake
+- Click on the node pool you would like to add stake

 ![My Node Pools Tab](delegated-staking/MyNodePoolsTab.png)